nmbazima/mbazima/_posts/2017-12-07-jupyter-db-connections.md

 Hard-coding a connection string can be the simplest and fastest way to establish a database connection, and in an enterprise setting, speed can be highly valued.
 But the hardcoding method presents some extremely serious issues.

 First, placing login credentials directly into the code presents a serious security issue.
-Anyone with access to the code can discover the credentials quite easily, and if the code is maintained on publicly accessible version control site like Github, you could be giving your data away to anyone who wants it.
+Anyone with access to the code can discover the credentials quite easily, and if the code is maintained on publicly accessible version control site like GitHub, you could be giving your data away to anyone who wants it.

-Second, if the login credentials change, you will need to find and update every instance of the connection string in your files or Jupyter notebooks.
+Second, if the login credentials change, you will need to find and update every instance of the connection string in your Python files or Jupyter notebooks.
 If the connection is a one-time need, this is no big deal, but if you rely on the same connection string for connections in numerous notebooks, an update to the credentials might cause some serious tension headaches.

-To mitigate the side effects of hardcoding a connection string, we can try storing our credentials in a separate file and importing the credentials when we need to establish a connection.
+To mitigate the side effects of hard-coding a connection string, we can try storing our credentials in a separate file and importing the credentials when we need to establish a connection.
 For example, we could create a file called **creds.py** in the same directory as our Jupyter notebook and then place the credential values in a Python dictionary.

 ```
-%writefile ./creds.py
+%%writefile ./creds.py

 creds = dict(driver='{ODBC Driver 13 for SQL Server}',
              server='localhost',